 GPU bottleneck has become one of the most common issues in recent times among gamers.
-Many users face the GPU bottlenecking issue and suspect that their Power Supply is causing this problem.
+Many users face the GPU bottlenecking issue and suspect their Power Supply is causing it.

 In this article, we will walk through a detailed explanation of whether your Power supply is causing the bottlenecking issue or it is something else.